 - Contact your insurance company immediately to inquire about policy coverage and specific filing requirements.
-This gets the ball rolling on the claim process, and might make you eligible for loss-of-use benefits – meaning you could be reimbursed for hotel costs, food, and other living expenses while your house is unavailable.
-Be sure to save all of your receipts.
+This gets the ball rolling on the claim process.

-- Document the damage to your property and possessions thoroughly; take pictures or video if possible.
-Go from room to room and create a detailed account of your belongings.
+- Document the damage to your property (and autos); take pictures or video if possible.

 - Do not make any permanent repairs until you get approval from your insurance company.
 Your insurer might not fully reimburse you for permanent repairs made without their authorization.